-- Students who are found responsible for their second alcohol or drug related issue, or when the severity of the issue is such that it merits an increased level of intervention, will participate in sanctions that consist of the following: - The student will present to Health Services to schedule a Level 2 AODA with a Counselor or Counseling Trainee (CT) in accordance with policy. - The student will meet with a Counselor/CT utilizing Telemental Health care via ZOOM.
-The CT/Counseling and the student will explore the incident that led to them being sanctioned. - A detailed history will be taken of the student's current and past alcohol and drug use. - The Counselor/CT will provide psychoeducation regarding standardized drink sizes, harm reduction strategies for alcohol and drug use, education on available resources, and goal setting for future alcohol and drug use. - The Counselor/CT will assign the CHOICES workbook for the student to complete.
-CHOICES About Alcohol is a brief alcohol abuse prevention program that focuses on alcohol abuse prevention and reducing harm for college students. - A second appointment will be scheduled for review of completed CHOICES workbook, examination of use of strategies discussed in the first session, and feedback from the Counselor/CT on the progress the student has made since their first session.
-This session will also utilize Telemental Health care via ZOOM - Referral may be made for further mental health services if necessary. - Cost per session: \$50.
-Minimum of two sessions per sanction. - \NOTE\ After discussing the incident and alcohol/drug history, the Counselor/CT (with consultation from senior clinical staff) will determine if a follow up or second level 2 session and assignment of CHOICES workbook is necessary.
+- Students who are found responsible for their second alcohol or drug related issue, or when the severity of the issue is such that it merits an increased level of intervention, will participate in sanctions that consist of the following: - The student will present to Health Services to schedule a Level 2 AODA with a Counselor or Counseling Trainee (CT) in accordance with policy. - Upon meeting a Counselor/CT the student will explore the incident that led to them being sanctioned. - A detailed history will be taken of the student's current and past alcohol and drug use. - The Counselor/CT will provide psychoeducation regarding standardized drink sizes, harm reduction strategies for alcohol and drug use, education on available resources, and goal setting for future alcohol and drug use. - The Counselor/CT will assign the CHOICES workbook for the student to complete.
+CHOICES About Alcohol is a brief alcohol abuse prevention program that focuses on alcohol abuse prevention and reducing harm for college students. - A second appointment will be scheduled for review of completed CHOICES workbook, examination of use of strategies discussed in the first session, and feedback from the Counselor/CT on the progress the student has made since their first session. - Referral may be made for further mental health services if necessary. - Cost per session: \$50.
+Minimum of two sessions per sanction. - NOTE After discussing the incident and alcohol/drug history, the Counselor/CT (with consultation from senior clinical staff) will determine if a follow up or second level 2 session and assignment of CHOICES workbook is necessary.
 This decision will be done on a case-by-case basis.